lazydancer/idk/README.md

 - withdraw
 - deposit

 Model of the inventory system and a majority of the logic.
 Takes the inputs above and converts them into actions to be run by the player.
-After recieiving confirmation of task, upates database
+Task completion updates database

 Built with: typescript and postgres